Winter Heating Payment

 Winter fuel payments

-If you were born on or before 26 October 1955 you could get between £100 and £300 tax-free to help pay your heating bills.
+If you were born on or before 25 September 1956 you could get between £250 and £600 to tax-free to help pay your heating bills.

-You will get your Winter Fuel Payment automatically (you do not need to claim) if you’re eligible and either:
+You will get your Winter Fuel Payment automatically (you do not need to claim) if you are eligible and either:

 - get another social security benefit (not including Adult Disability Payment from the Scottish Government, Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit)

-If you do not get either of these or if you live abroad, you may need to make a claim.
+If you do not get either of these, or if you live abroad, you may need to make a claim.
 Winter Fuel Payment: How to claim - GOV.UK (www.gov.uk)